dianabenavidesprado/dianabenavidesprado.github.io/_pages/about.md

     <p>Auckland, New Zealand / Bogota, Colombia</p>
 ---

 I am a Computer Scientist with vast experience exploiting data for science and decision making.
 I have more than 10 years of professional and research experience in data science, machine learning and artificial intelligence.
-I have worked with researchers and practitioners during planning and execution of projects in these areas, in a wide variety of domains including social welfare, healthcare, life sciences, justice and insurance.
-I have worked with both public and private sectors.
+I have worked with researchers and practitioners during planning and execution of projects in these areas, in a variety of domains including social welfare, healthcare, life sciences, justice and insurance.
+I have collaborated with both public and private sectors.

-My professional experience is enriched by leadership in foundational research projects in advanced areas such as transfer learning, continual machine learning, large language models and human-algorithm collaboration.
 I have led groups of data scientists, data architects and machine learning engineers during planning and execution of research and applied projects.

+My professional experience is complemented by leadership of foundational research projects in advanced areas such as transfer learning, continual machine learning, large language models and human-algorithm collaboration.
+I am particularly interested in studying the opportunity of knowledge transfer for increasingly knowledgeable continual learning systems.

+I have vast experience as invited speaker, organiser and committee member of several top artificial intelligence conferences, including AAAI, IJCAI, NeurIPS and ICML.
+I am a board member of the Artificial Intelligence Researchers Association of New Zealand.

 [LinkedIn](https://nz.linkedin.com/in/diana-benavides-prado)